chili-publish/grafx-documentation/docs/CHILI_GraFx/users/transition/index.md

 During this transition, **API users for GraFx Publisher (only)** need to be created following the information below.

+When we refer to "**human**" users, we are referring to the people (you) who will be using CHILI GraFx directly through the user interface (UI) that has been designed for people.
+You will be able to navigate through the various features, input data, and receive feedback from the system based on your actions.

+On the other hand, **API users** are not human users, but rather computer programs or systems that interact with the software application through its application programming interface (API).
+API users are typically used in systems that want to access the functionality of the platform programmatically, rather than through a graphical user interface (GUI).
+API users can send requests to the application's API, which will then return responses with the requested data or perform the requested actions.

 ## GraFx Publisher API users

 When logged in into CHILI GraFx, you cannot yet add API or M2M users for GraFx Publisher.